 Hit Skip-Leaving The Accident Scene In Ohio

 Commonly known as Hit Skip or Hit And Run, the charge of Leaving The Scene Of An Accident may have significant consequences.
 Ohio law prohibits leaving the scene of an accident because we want to encourage drivers to remain at the scene.
 We want drivers to exchange information, and, if necessary, remain at the scene for an investigation to determine which driver is at fault so the not-at-fault driver is made whole.
 For drivers who do leave the scene of an accident, the consequences can be severe.
-If you are charged with a Hit Skip offense, you may want to hire a lawyer with experience handling these types of cases.Lawyers With Experience Handling Hit Skip Cases
+If you are charged with this offense, by any name, you may want to hire a Columbus Hit Skip lawyer with experience handling these types of cases in central Ohio courts.

 The Dominy Law Firm has experience representing clients charged with Hit Skip (in Ohio, it’s “Stopping After Accident”) in central Ohio courts.
 Shawn Dominy has been practicing since 1997, and the focus of his practice has always been representing clients charged with traffic offenses, DUI / OVI offenses, and criminal offenses.
 The Dominy Law Firm is considered one of the top criminal defense firms in central Ohio, and Shawn Dominy was named as one of the top 50 lawyers in Columbus, Ohio by Columbus Monthly magazine and SuperLawyers®.

 For drivers convicted of failing to stop after an accident, there is a range of possible consequences.
 The sentence may include a jail term, a license suspension, a fine, court costs, restitution, driver license points, and a period of supervision (probation) with certain conditions which must be fulfilled.
 In addition to the sentence in court, there may secondary consequences such as increased insurance premiums, effects on employment, and a public record which can never be expunged.